freeradical13/freeradical13.github.io/index.md

 [Passive immunity][] is the transfer (or injection, e.g. [antiserums][] such as [antivenoms][] and [antitoxins][]) of antibodies which last temporarily.

+#### Immune System Notes

+The glycocalyx capsule or slime layer of some prokaryotes (e.g. <i>Streptococcus pneumoniae</i>, <i>Klebsiella pneumoniae</i>) have chemicals that are generally present in the host so they are not recognized as pathogens.

 #### Fungi

 [Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are heterotrophs and have cell walls made of chitin.
 Fungi include yeasts, molds, and mushrooms.
 Fungi break down organic material and recycle nutrients.
 [Yeasts][] are single-celled fungi.
 Some fungi such as some yeast have DNA plasmids.